skade/yakshav.es/_sources/running-the-rust-youtube-channel.md

 It isn't much, but I also like it.

 ## How to handle YouTube comments

+For the reasons above, at least pre-screening is in my opinion _mandatory_ for conferences, as the speaker is not in control of the channel.
+The big advantage of pre-screening is that attacks against others are not such an emotional drag on _you_ as on the target.
+You can act as a discrete filter.

 Interestingly, YouTube has okay moderation interfaces (which, given their terrible platform policies around hate speech is surprising).
 Most importantly, immediately navigate for `Settings -> Community -> Defaults` and check "Hold all comments for review".
 This passes literally every comment through a comment queue.
 It also allows you to flag people as _safe_, so they can always and freely comment.